sangianpatrick/emitty/README.md

 # emitty

-A simple Event Emitter package for Golang application
+A simple Event Emitter package for Golang application.
+This package contains both Emitter and Event.
+Emitter only has one function "Emit()" that send the data to the listener.
+Before the listener do its jobs, Event should attach an event name and a handler (to be executed after event is catched) by AttachEvent function, but if the event is needless, it could be detached by DetachEvent function.

 ## How to install